Stephen A. Sheller

 Mr. Sheller also has an ongoing dedication to representing clients injured by defective drugs.
 His representation of children injured by antipsychotic drugs was profiled on the CBS Evening News with Katie Couric.
 He recently filed cases in Pennsylvania and New Jersey on behalf of clients harmed by antipsychotic drugs Risperdal(R) and Invega(R).
 Boys and young men who took the drug developed gynecomastia, growth of breasts, requiring mastectomy removal.
 In addition to naming pharmaceutical companies, Mr. Sheller named the "ghostwriting" company who wrote the medical literature that promoted the drugs alleging they knew or should have known of the dangerous side effects.
 Naming the "ghostwriting" company puts corporations on notice they cannot obscure the risks of drugs by engaging a third party to write supposedly "impartial" medical articles.
 One of the first if not the first time, naming the "ghostwriters" demonstrates a creative approach to pharmaceutical product liability lawsuits.

-Mr. Sheller is currently mounting national class action on behalf of clients in pharmaceutical drug injury, Toyota motor vehicle owners in injury and diminished value actions and other matters.
+Mr. Sheller is currently mounting national class action on behalf of clients in pharmaceutical drug and medical device injury, whistleblower qui tam cases and other matters.

 Attorney Sheller was also invited and presented the Edward J. Ross Memorial Lecture in Litigation at the Temple University Beasley School of Law.
 His lecture, “Lawyering in Times of Saints and Evil-Doers,” reminded future lawyers to always lead with their conscience and to seek fairness and justice over personal gain.
 His talk highlighted by newsreels and video illustrated significant mileposts in his career.